88 Chain Lake Drive, Halifax, NS, Canada, B3S 1A2

 Phone: (902) 405 4555 Fax: (902) 405 4025

 Minutes from downtown Halifax and easily accessible by bus, Halifax Shopping Centre has all the departmental stores, clothing shops (including the largest Gap in the Maritimes), electronics, games and hobbies, books, and food services you want.
 For a CAD2 donation to a local charity, the little ones can travel in a fun stroller.
-Someone will take them to your car and if you need a boost for that car they can provide it.
 There is plenty of parking, some just for expectant moms and those with young children.

 Located in central Halifax, Planet Organic Halifax has an extensive collection of herbal solutions for almost anything that ails you and staff to steer you in the right direction.
 It is also a supermarket stocked with organic foods: fruit and veggies, free range and organically fed meats, soups and breads and plenty of pre-cooked items.
 Before you leave, take a look at the notice board for everything healthy that is going on in town.